How prospecting boosts discount card sales.

 To improve discount card sales, you should stress the importance of prospecting.
-If your students have an idea of who they think would be most likely to purchase from them, they’ll have a much greater chance to be effective.
+If your students know who they think would be most likely to purchase from them, they'll have a much greater chance of being effective.

-Having a prepared prospect list offers several advantages to your students including giving them a defined road map that helps to increase their confidence as well as creating needed momentum to get them started.
+A prepared prospect list offers several advantages to your students, including giving them a defined road map that helps increase their confidence and create needed momentum to get them started.

-As opposed to handing out your cards to your students and simply telling them to bring back the money, arrange to have a discount card meeting.
+Instead of handing out your cards to your students and simply telling them to bring back the money, arrange a discount card meeting.

 8 Prospecting Steps that Improve Discount Card Sales